Cheesom99/AdventureDB-MySQL/Data Exploration.md

 | 75k-100k     | 9946  |
 | 0-25K    | 8480   |
 | Above 100k  | 6083  |

+- In cummulative number of transactions, the income category 25k - 50k does most transactions

 **NOTE**
 - This can be solved using subqueries just like the previous ones.